This post may contain affiliate links.

 These companies are all having big pushes now to get customers booking again.
 There are incredible deals in the hotel world on trips booked into next year.
 GetYourGuide are offering affiliates extra incentives to get things moving, but it’s very hard to see progress.

 One affiliate scheme of ours that is still going strong is SunGod.
 People still want sunglasses, all over the world.
 We’re one of SunGod’s biggest sellers internationally, which pleases us enormously as we love their product.
+(Update, Sungod also cancelled their affiliate scheme during the COVID years, another cruel blow.)

 What’s Still Working in Travel Blogging in 2020?